google/ghost-userspace/README.md

 with all of the dependencies for those targets.
 If you prefer to build individual targets rather than all of them to save compile time, replace `...` with an individual target name, such as `agent_shinjuku`.

+---

+### ghOSt Project Layout

+- `bpf/user/`
+  - ghOSt contains a suite of BPF tools to assist with debugging and performance optimization.
+The userspace components of these tools are in this directory.
+- `experiments/`
+  - The RocksDB and antagonist Shinjuku experiments (from our SOSP paper) and microbenchmarks.
+Use the Python scripts in `experiments/scripts/` to run the Shinjuku experiments.
+- `kernel/`
+  - Headers that have shared data structures used by both the kernel and userspace.
+- `lib/`
+  - The core ghOSt userspace library.
+- `schedulers/`
+  - ghOSt schedulers.
+These schedulers include:
+    - `biff/`, Biff (bare-bones FIFO scheduler that schedules everything with BPF code)
+    - `cfs/` CFS (ghOSt implementation of Linux Completely Fair Scheduler policy)
+    - `edf/`, EDF (Earliest Deadline First)
+    - `fifo/centralized/`, Centralized FIFO
+    - `fifo/per_cpu/`, Per-CPU FIFO
+    - `shinjuku/`, Shinjuku
+    - `sol/`, Speed-of-Light (bare-bones centralized FIFO scheduler that runs as fast as possible)
+- `shared/`
+  - Classes to support shared-memory communication between a scheduler and another application(s).
+Generally, this communication is useful for the application to send scheduling hints to the scheduler.
+- `tests/`
+  - ghOSt unit tests.
+- `third_party/`
+  - `bpf/`
+    - Contains the kernel BPF code for our suite of BPF tools (mentioned above).
+      This kernel BPF code is licensed under GPLv2, so we must keep it in `third_party/`.
+  - The rest of `third_party/` contains code from third-party developers and `BUILD` files to compile the code.
+- `util/`
+  -  Helper utilities for ghOSt.
+For example, `pushtosched` can be used to move a batch of kernel threads to the ghOSt scheduling class.